With great power comes great responsibility, and that old adage holds true in the Major League Baseball Amateur Draft.

 School: Cretin HS (St. Paul, Minn.)

 As local a hero as it gets in modern baseball, the Twins drafted this three-sport Minnesota high school star the top of the 2001 Draft and watched Mauer develop into one of the sweetest-swinging catchers in recent history.
 Mauer became the first backstop to claim the AL batting title in 2006 -- his first of three batting crowns -- and captured the '09 AL MVP after leading the Junior Circuit in average, OBP and slugging.
-Mauer helped lead the Twins to four AL Central division titles in a span of seven seasons from 2004-10, and collected his 2,000th career hit in 2018.
+Mauer helped lead the Twins to four AL Central division titles in a span of seven seasons from 2004-10, and collected his 2,000th career hit in 2018 before retiring at the end of the season.
+The Twins are set to retire Mauer's No. 7 in June.

 2000: Adrian Gonzalez, Marlins